 -Determining recommendations for treatment

--Identify one's personal stregths and areas for growth
+-Identify one's personal strengths and areas for growth

--Finding career paths that are a good fit with one's interest, strengths, and personality
+-Finding career paths that are a good fit with one's interests, strengths, and personality

-Research: Psychologists are trained as researchers and scholars who conduct and use the latest scientific reseach to inform our field.
+Research: Psychologists are trained as researchers and scholars who conduct and use the latest scientific research to inform the field.